 The DSL is a member of the senior leadership team.
 Our DSL is James Sturla.
-The DSL takes lead responsibility for child protection and wider safeguarding.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.